yokurang/ocaml-chat/README.md

-# Ahrefs Coding Challenge: One on one chat application in OCaml
+# One on one chat application in OCaml

 This README contains the following sections: